BogTheMudWing/Blip/README.md

 ## About

 Blip is a Fabric mod that allows you to quickly put any item in your hand.
-It is designed to be quick and easy to use.
+It is designed to be quick and easy to use and is inspired by the Spotlight system-wide search on macOS and other desktop application launchers.

 Click the image below to go to YouTube to watch a video of Blip in action.